palewire/first-athena-query/docs/index.md

 Create a new file called `athena.py` in your text editor of choice, we prefer [VSCode](https://code.visualstudio.com/), and paste in the following code.

 It is a utility function that will allow you to run queries in Athena from Python.
-Read it carefully and you'll see how it uses `boto3` to send a SQL query to Athena and store the results in a subdirectory of your bucket named `athena-workspace`.
+Read it carefully and you'll see how it uses `boto3` to send a SQL query to Athena and store the results in a subdirectory of your bucket named `query-output`.

 ```python
 """Utilities for working Amazon Athena."""